bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

   </figcaption>
 </figure>

 At this speed, ten notes per second, it would take you more than a day and a half of uninterrupted listening to reach Beethoven's notes.
-I've not done that, though I find this very calming to listen to.

 Turning voicings into numbers has afforded us another opportunity and it's with this that I'll finish.
 We can use a non-repeating random number generator to listen to each and every voicing.
 There's no telling when you'll hit Beethoven's notes, but they're in there.
 To hear all the voicings, to make sure you hear Beethoven's, would take over five days and sixteen hours.